ajoseshade/ajose-cyclist-case-study/README.md

 * Inspected all 12 datasets to check if they were accurate and reliable
 * Columns start_station_name, start_station_id, end_station_name, end_station_id were deleted becuase they are not needed in the analysis.
 ## Data Cleaning and Manipulation
 Imported all dataset into Power BI and merged them.
-By using power query all these were performed to get the data ready for analysis
+* By using power query all these were performed to get the data ready for analysis
-* Properly cleaning the dataset
+* Checked for duplicates and deleted all rows with the same ride_id
+* Checked and removed all null values
+* Trimmed all the columns to make sure there won't be issues with whitespaces.
-* Adding a column ride_length, start_day_of_week, start_month_name, start_year, start_day_name and start_date.
+* Adding a column ride_length, start_day_of_week, start_month_name, start_year, start_day_name and start_date which would be needed in the analysis.

+## Analysing the dataset
 In Power BI, the average ride_length, maximum ride_length and mode of start_day_of_week are found and are used in the analysis

-## Analysing the dataset